History of Chicago in Timeline

 On February 23, 2011, Rahm Emanuel won the mayoral election in Chicago.

-May 16, 2011: Rahm Emanuel Sworn in as Mayor
+May 16, 2011: Rahm Emanuel Sworn In as Mayor

 On May 16, 2011, Rahm Emanuel was sworn in as mayor of Chicago.

-2011: Winter Blizzard
+2011: Winter Blizzards

-In winter 2011, Chicago experienced a significant blizzard.
+In 2011, Chicago experienced winter blizzards.

 September 10, 2012: Chicago Teachers Union Strike

-2012: Chicago Alderpersons Convicted
+2012: Corruption Charges Against Chicago Alderpersons

-2012: Sanctuary City
+2012: Sanctuary City Ordinance

 In 2012, Chicago became a "de jure" sanctuary city when Mayor Rahm Emanuel and the City Council passed the Welcoming City Ordinance.

-July 2013: Divvy Launch
+July 2013: Divvy Bicycle-Sharing System Launch

 In July 2013, the bicycle-sharing system Divvy was launched with 750 bikes and 75 docking stations.
+It is operated by Lyft for the Chicago Department of Transportation.

-2013: Top Metropolitan Area for Corporate Relocations
+2013: Top Metropolitan Area

 From 2013 through 2018, Chicago was ranked the nation's top metropolitan area for corporate relocations.